NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     # At Boot
     @reboot     /home/discourse/cron/server.sh

-Now to check whether your cron job has been added successfuly or not, enter the following command:
+Now to check whether your cron job has been added successfully or not, enter the following command:

     $ crontab -l